Cybergun-GitHub/Cybergun/README.md

     You may have to wait a long time, as this function depends on the victim's response.
 This function uses scam emails.

+Cybergun Pros and Cons:

+Pros:
+1. Fast
+2. Easy to use
+3. Can hack, phish, or upload malware to the victim's device
+4. Uses a variety of attacks
+5. Completely anonymous

+Cons:
+1. Cannot hack local accounts or phones
+2. Low user interactivity level

 Examples:
     >>> #Not filled in yet.
 Fill in later.